yikster/aws-demo/README.md

 # aws-resources
 Get all expensive resources in all regions, EC2, DynamoDB Tables, RDS, EBS, ELBs, ...

+# guardduty/guardduty2es
+Send guardduty logs to ElasticSearch for kibana dashboard, ex> Show how many trials happened from where

 # lambda-aurora2s3
 Sync updated records from Aurora into S3